Documentation

 To define an elasto-plastic material, follow the steps given below:

-One can define a series of data points over the stress-strain curve and determine their coordinates.
+Once the user has chosen a multilinear model, a series of data points over the stress-strain curve and its coordinates are defined.
 These points can be manually input.
 Alternatively, it’s also possible to create a comma-separated .csv file in any text editor, containing the point coordinates in this format (no spaces after the comma): strain, stress.
 This .csv file can be uploaded to SimScale.

 Important

-The first point of the series is taken as the yield point by the solver.
-Using Figure 2 as reference, this would be the structure of the .csv file:
+When using the multilinear model, the first point of the series is taken as the yield point by the solver.
+Using Figure 4 as reference, this would be the structure of the .csv file:

 To capture the stress-strain curve appropriately, make sure to add enough data points.
 Between two points, the values are linearly interpolated.

-After inputing the values from our example in equation (1), we have:
+After inputting the values from our example in equation (5), we have:

 A wrongly calculated value for Young’s modulus may lead to a diverged solution.